purn1mak/HadoopSummitCloudbreak/README.md

 ### f.
 Security

 Cloudbreak will display the `Security` screen.
 On this screen, you have the ability to specify the Ambari admin username and password.
-You can create a new SSH key or selecting an existing on.
+You can create a new SSH key or selecting an existing one.
 And finally, you have the ability to enable Kerberos on the cluster.
 We will use `admin` for the username and `BadPass#1` for the password.
 Select an existing SSH key from the drop down list.
 This should be a key you have already created and have access to the corresponding private key.
 For those people using a Cloudbreak Crashcourse provided account, selet the `cloudbreak-crashcourse` SSH key.
 We will NOT be enabling Kerberos, so uncheck the `Enable Kerberos Security` checkbox.

    ![Image](https://github.com/jaraxal/HadoopSummitCloudbreak/blob/master/hdf-security.png)